galaxyproject/training-material/topics/imaging/tutorials/pycitominer/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "Use Pycytominer in Galaxy for processing high dimensional readouts from high-throughput image-based profiling experiments"
+title: "Use Pycytominer in Galaxy for processing high dimensional image readouts"
 level: Intermediate
 subtopic: analyses
 questions: